Rodi420/M346_cloud-init/docker/nextcloud-mysql/readme.txt

     BASH:
         change the variables $nextcloud_image and $mariadb_image to "imageName1:version" and "imageName2:version" and save.
-        if you want to you can change $custom_dir to change where to store your volumes later. then just run the script and open your web browser on localhost:8080.
+        if you want to you can change $custom_dir to change where to store your volumes later. then just run the script and choose NOT to build the images again and open your web browser on localhost:8080.

     DOCKER RUN (DOES NOT INCLUDE CUSTOM VOLUME LOCATIONS): if you fancy not using the script you can run these commands:
         mariadb: